mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 9. You can compare the visualization images and repeat with the same image until satisfied, or proceed to the next one until you have reviewed all of your batch!

-10. Additionally, you can review the 3D ROIs of colocalizing objects, and even perform measurements on them shall your analysis require it.
+10. Additionally, you can review the 3D ROIs of co-localizing objects, and even perform measurements on them shall your analysis require it.
 For this, you need to load them in the 3D Manager (Plugins > 3D Suite > 3D Manager, click on Load and select the desired Coloc3DROIs.zip file).
 You can visualize them on the original image by opening it, opening the ROI file in the regular ROI Manager, cropping the image around this ROI, and pressing Live Roi: ON in the 3D manager.

 <p align="center">
 	<img src="img/Step4_3DROIs.png" width = 100%>